 - RDMA tool (rdma) is used to configure the siw device.
-It is installed by default in RHEL 8.3, 8.4 and Ubuntu 20.04 distributions.
+It is installed by default from RHEL/ Rocky Linux 8.4, Ubuntu 20.04 and SLES 15 SP4 distributions.
 If not present in the machine, install it from latest iproute2 package. - ii.
 Configure the siw device.